 The program in Counseling provides professionals with theoretical frameworks and competencies that prepare them to provide counseling services.
-Within the Counseling Program, there are three degree programs.
+Within the Counseling Program, there are three degree concentrations.
 These are clinical mental health counseling, school counseling, and college student development.
-The concentrations in clinical mental health and school counseling integrate Illinois state requirements for licensure and all concentrations meet national standards for professional practice.
-School counseling and college student development programs are 72 credit hours and the clinical mental health program is 90 credit hours.
-All program include a 100-hour practicum and two 300 credit hour internships.
-These clinical experiences are mandatory and for the school and clinical mental health counseling concentrations are required by the state for licensure.
-A degree from this program gives rise to career opportunities such as school counseling in elementary, middle, and high schools; counseling in community agencies; counseling in higher education; career counseling through the lifespan; counseling in hospitals or institutional-care settings; group counseling; couples and family counseling; or counseling in private practice.
-All of the programs emphasize and are designed to foster leadership, advocacy, and social justice.
+The concentrations in clinical mental health counseling and school counseling integrate Illinois state requirements for licensure and all concentrations meet national standards for professional practice.
+School counseling and college student development programs are 72 credit hours and the clinical mental health counseling program is 90 credit hours.
+All concentrations include a 100 hour practicum and 600 hour internship.
+These clinical experiences are mandatory, and for the school counseling, and clinical mental health counseling concentrations they are required by the state for licensure.
+A degree from this program gives rise to career opportunities such as school counseling in elementary, middle, and high schools; counseling in community agencies; counseling in higher education; career counseling through the lifespan; counseling in hospitals or institutional-care settings; group counseling; couples and family counseling; or counseling in private practice, depending upon the chosen concentration.
+All of the concentrations emphasize and are designed to foster leadership, advocacy, and social justice.

 The Counseling program has three concentrations:

 - Concentration in Clinical Mental Health Counseling